Gredelston/oblique-strategies/README.md

 2. Create a symlink from somewhere on your `PATH` (e.g. `~/.local/bin` or `/usr/bin`).
 I named mine `eno`.

+WARNING: Make sure it's a symbolic link (`ln -s`), not a hard link!

 ```bash
 % cd /usr/bin
 % ln -s path/to/some/dir/oblique-strategies/eno.txt eno